-Wake Tech communicated to students about the availability of applications for Emergency Financial Aid Grants through the college website, faculty announcements in classes, and referrals from other need-based programs.
-For formula-based awards, students received communication via email and messages sent through the Financial Aid Office student information system; students were notified of their eligibility for grant funds, amount, and guidance for reviewing their awards.
+Wake Tech communicated to students about the availability of applications for Emergency Financial Aid Grants through the college website, email, text messages, faculty announcements in classes, an instructional video, and referrals from other need-based programs.
+For formula-based awards, students received communication via email and messages sent through the Financial Aid Office student information system; students were notified of their eligibility for grant funds, amounts, and guidance for reviewing their awards.